-Both developers and the devops team will likely use this tool, so it's important that both are comfortable with it.
+Both developers and the DevOps team will likely use this tool, so both must be comfortable with it.
 Our customers tell us Papertrail is the easiest option if you're getting going with log monitoring.

 We use the Lograge gem in our Rails apps to generate more readable, structured log files.

 Service monitoring talks about a bigger picture - ensuring that your application is performing well as a collective bunch of servers and resources.
 There are a number of options in the server monitoring space - probably more than any other area.

 Common use cases of server monitoring:

-Paid services often combine a couple useful services together.
+Paid services often combine a couple of useful services.
 For example, when you use Pingdom Server Monitor, you also get StatsD and AWS monitoring.
-For many open source tools, you need to combine several unrelated pieces of software together to do charts, monitoring, alerting, and custom metrics.
+For many open source tools, you need to combine several unrelated pieces of software to do charts, monitoring, alerting, and custom metrics.
 This makes monitoring more brittle.

 Besides Pingdom Server Monitor, Datadog is another common option.
 Pricing is around $15/server/mo.

-On larger teams, this is most frequently used by devops.
-For smaller teams, it's important that your developers are comfortable with the server monitoring tool as well (some server monitoring tools have very poor user experiences).
+On larger teams, this is most frequently used by DevOps.
+For smaller teams, your developers must be comfortable with the server monitoring tool as well (some server monitoring tools have very poor user experiences).

-Exception Monitoring tools make it easy to track exceptions down to a line-of-code, saving you valuable development time hunting down bugs.
+Exception monitoring tools make it easy to track exceptions down to a line-of-code, saving you valuable development time hunting down bugs.
 They also aggregate similar errors together to decrease noise when things are going wrong.
 If you have an application that is updated frequently, setting up exception monitoring is a must, as bugs are bound to creep in in your application.